Mike Yastrzemski: Minor leagues

-Yastrzemski spent the 2015 season with Bowie, where he batted .246 with six home runs and 59 RBIs.
-He was a 2015 Eastern League All Star.
-He spent 2016 with both Bowie and the Norfolk Tides of the Class AAA International League, where he posted combined statistics of a .234 batting average, with 13 home runs, and 59 RBIs.
+Yastrzemski spent the 2015 season with Bowie, where he batted .246 with six home runs and 59 RBI.
+He was a 2015 Eastern League All-Star.
+Yastrzemski spent 2016 with both Bowie and the Norfolk Tides of the Triple-A International League, where he posted combined statistics of a .234 batting average, with 13 home runs, and 59 RBI.

 Yastrzemski underwent surgery after the 2016 season and was not healthy for the beginning of the 2017 season.
 During the 2017 season, he was with the Tides for 81 games between May and September, except for several weeks in June and July when he played 20 games with the Baysox.
 He returned to Norfolk in 2018.
-He was an MiLB Orioles organization All Star.
+He was an MiLB Orioles organization All-Star.

 The Orioles invited Yastrzemski to spring training as a non-roster player in 2019.